 The tribal attack on the Malakand frontier station on the North-West Frontier of India between 26th July and 22nd August 1897; marking the beginning of the uprisings along the frontier and described by Winston Churchill in his book ‘The Malakand Field Force’

-The previous battle of the North-West Frontier of India is Siege and Relief of Chitral
+The previous battle of the North-West Frontier of India is the Siege and Relief of Chitral

-The next battle in the British Battles sequence is the First World War BEF
+The next battle in the British Battles sequence is the Malakand Field Force 1897:

 War: North-West Frontier of India.